kessler/node-regedit/README.md

 # regedit
-Read, Write and do all sorts of other funky stuff to the windows registry from node.js using windows script host.
+Read, Write, List and do all sorts of funky stuff to the windows registry using node.js and windows script host.

 No pesky native code :-)

 ## Install